- Academic Programs

 - Current Students

 - Give to NYTS

 - Contact NYTS

 The New York Public Library catalog All NYTS students are eligible for a NYTS library card which can be obtained at any NYPL Branch or Research Library.
-(The closest to the seminary is at 113th and Broadway.)
+(The branch closest to the seminary offices is at 113th and Broadway.)
 The card provides access to both the Branch and the Research Libraries.
 The library provides a full range of online databases, such as ATLA, which can be accessed at home.

 Library of Congress Online catalog: An important resource for checking citations, since all books printed in the US are in the collection.